Alexander Galitsky: Almaz Capital

 In 2013, Alexander Galitsky established a second fund - Almaz Capital II, with a capital of $174 mln.
 The list of the Fund’s main investors (Cisco Systems and EBRD) was enriched by International Finance Corporation included in a group of the World Bank.

 Almaz Fund’s III with a capital of $191 mln final close was in 2021.
-EBRD still remained the main investor enriched by European International Fund (EIF).
+EBRD still remained the main investor enriched by European Investment Fund (EIF).
 The geographical focus mostly moved to the Eastern European countries, although CIS is still in the scope of interest of the Fund.